gblpedia/katacoda-scenarios/primehub-v3/step4.md

 **Patch Instance Type**

 Due to the shortage of the cpu/memory resources in Katacoda environment, we are required to patch one of default instance types in this scenario.
-Regarding real circumstances, *it is not required*.
+In a real circumstance, this step may not be required.

 Run the patch